HackSocNotts/hacksocnotts.github.io/about.md

 * University of Nottingham
 * School of Computer Science,

-If you are interested in being involved with the society, whether it be a traditional sponsorship deal or co-hosting a hackathon or other event, please get in touch at mail@hacksocnotts.co.uk
+If you are interested in being involved with the society, whether it be a traditional sponsorship deal or co-hosting a hackathon or other event, please get in touch at team@hacksocnotts.co.uk

 ### Useful Links